Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 where $\lambda$ is the dimensionless coupling constant $\lambda:= \frac{g_{eff}}{L^2}$, which will serve as the perturbative expansion parameter.
 Substituting the mode expansion (\ref{eq:ModeExpansion}) into the compact action yields

 where $S_0$ is the zero-modes action, $S_{kin}$ is the action for kinetic terms of non-zero modes and $S_{int}$ are the interaction terms.
 In particular, the action for kinetic terms reads

 which shows that non-zero modes are massive.
-We will use this fact to integrate them out at one-loop, in order to obtain a Wilsonian effective action for the zero-modes.
-This is defined as
+We will use this fact to integrate them out at one-loop, in order to obtain the Wilsonian effective action for the zero-modes,

-where $\ln Z_{kin}$ is a constant, independent of the zero-modes, which we discard.
+where $\ln Z_{kin}$ is a constant, independent of the zero modes, which we discard.
 The second term is the correction to the zero-mode effective action.
 The expectation value is computed in perturbation theory (we will evaluate it at one-loop) with respect to the kinetic action (\ref{eq:Kinetic}).
 The interaction can be decomposed as

-where $V_1, V_2$ and $V_{11}$ are purely bosonic or ghost terms, identical to the corresponding terms in \cite{Laliberte_2024}, whereas $V_i$ for $i=3,...,10$ include fermions and differ from \cite{Laliberte_2024} due to the choice of boundary conditions.
+where $V_1, V_2$ and $V_{11}$ are purely bosonic or ghost terms, identical to the corresponding terms in the purely anti-periodic case \cite{Laliberte_2024}, whereas $V_i$ for $i=3,...,10$ include fermions and differ from \cite{Laliberte_2024} due to the choice of boundary conditions.

 We first examine the bosonic terms, which are given by

 Note that at least one of the modes summed over is a zero-mode.
 The interaction term with ghosts reads